 Jim oversees editorial operations at Digitalbox and has previously held strategic and profit responsibility for successful media brands in sectors including film, music, games, sport and automotive.
 He has led creative teams in both UK and US.
-He started his career at EMAP plc as a journalist and in the early 90s he joined start-up business Future Publishing, which eventually became and remains a listed company.
-At Future, Jim held the position of Editorial Director for 10 vears with ultimate responsibility for product development.
+He started his career at EMAP plc as a journalist and in the early 90s he joined start-up business Future Publishing, At Future, Jim held the position of Editorial Director for 10 years with ultimate responsibility for product development.
 During this time Future was named UK Digital Publisher of the Year five times.

-David Joseph Chief Financial Officer
+Richard Spilsbury Chief Financial Officer